tomotargz/mcc/README.md

-# About mcc
+# Mcc

-Mcc is a compiler I developed to learn low level programming.
-It compiles source code written in the subset of the C language into x86-64 assembly.
+Mcc is a self-hosting compiler that compiles a subset of the C language into the x86-64 assembly.
-It can self-host except preprocess.

-# How to build and test
+# Build and Test

 |make rule|use|
 |:---|:---|